-Shangri La Hotel, Kathmandu
+Shangri La Hotel, Kathmandu (Autumn 2023 departures)

-The Shangri La Hotel is a 4 hotel of character, just a stone's throw from the British Embassy and only a 20 minute walk or short taxi ride into the popular tourist area of Thamel.
+The Shangri La Hotel is a 4\ hotel of character, just a stone's throw from the British Embassy and only a 20 minute walk or short taxi ride into the popular tourist area of Thamel.
 The hotel has a swimming pool, a lovely, landscaped garden, and a choice of restaurants and bars.
 Recent entertainment additions include a casino and fitness centre.

-Shangri La Village Hotel Or Similar, Pokhara
+Barahi Hotel or Similar, Pokhara